pytest-dev/pytest/doc/en/how-to/monkeypatch.rst

 5. Use :py:meth:`monkeypatch.syspath_prepend <MonkeyPatch.syspath_prepend>` to modify ``sys.path`` which will also
 call ``pkg_resources.fixup_namespace_packages`` and :py:func:`importlib.invalidate_caches`.

+6. Use :py:meth:`monkeypatch.context <MonkeyPatch.context>` to apply patches only in a specific scope, which can help control teardown of complex fixtures or patches to the stdlib.

 See the `monkeypatch blog post`_ for some introduction material and a discussion of its motivation.